vic-ec/RosterTranslator/README.md

 ### GitHub Pages
 Open the hosted URL directly in any modern browser.

-### Local (Windows)
-Double-click `start.bat` — launches a local server and opens the app automatically.
-No Python or Node.js required.

 ### Local (other)
 Serve the folder with any static file server, or open `index.html` directly in a browser (Chrome/Edge recommended for PDF parsing).